lanaalsoufi/reading-note-/class-09.md

 A user fills in a form and then presses a button to submit the information to the server.

 ## Summary

-* ollect information from visitors you will need a form, which lives inside a (form) element.
+* Whenever you want to collect information from visitors you will need a form, which lives inside a (form) element.

 * Information from a form is sent in name/value pairs.